-Yes, there are four deadlines you must meet each quarter, which are posted on the Deadlines page.
+Yes, there are three deadlines you must meet each term, which are posted on the Deadlines page.

 Are there any forms that I need to turn in?

 Yes, one form is required.
 The GS-13 (approval form) is the approval page for your thesis or dissertation.
 You must obtain the signatures of all members of your Committee, as well as your department chair(s), division chair, or school director.
-You may download the GS-13 form on the Submission page.
+You may download the GS-13 form on the GS-13 webpage.

 How do I request a preliminary review?

-To request a preliminary review during weeks 1–4, send an email to the Thesis/Dissertation Reviewer assigned to your department, as listed on the Review page.
+To request a preliminary review during weeks 1–4 of the term, send an email to [email protected] with your name, CIN, department and style manual (APA, MLA, etc.) and attach your draft.
 Starting in week 4, you may schedule appointments online.
 Reviewers may be available on a drop-in basis during their posted office hours, but we strongly recommend that you schedule an appointment ahead of time.

 Will the Reviewer read my thesis?

 No, the Reviewer will not read the content of your thesis.
 The Reviewer will check the format only (spacing, headings, pagination, references, etc.).
 Only your Committee will comment on the content.
-If you seek additional feedback on your writing, we encourage you to meet with one of our consultants in the Graduate Writing Studio.
+If you seek additional feedback on your writing, we encourage you to meet with one of our Writing Consultants.

 How long will it take to have my document reviewed?